energy588/FusionGAN/README.md

 # FusionGAN
 This source code of our FusionGAN includes fusion code, GAN model and datasets.

-The codes are based on pix2pix and cycelgan.
+The codes are based on OpenCV, Pytorch, pix2pix, and cyclegan.
 Please also follow their licenses.
 Thanks for their awesome works.

 Adult heart dataset:CAMUS project https://www.creatis.insa-lyon.fr/Challenge/camus/